ceumicrodata/onboarding/_episodes/05-BEAD.md

 - freeze time (for ordering versions, this is fragile in theory as depends on correctly set clocks, but in practice it is expected to cause few problems)
 - freeze name
 - references to its inputs (`kind`, `content_id`)

+The main changes from v.
+0.0.2. to 0.8.1 that beads are referenced by names from here on.

+It is important to mention that we should not create a new bead with a name already in use.

 ## Box